-Loser Laowai in China is a youtube channel produced by Randell Flagg.
-He’s been living in China for over ten years.
+Loser Laowai in China is a youtube channel produced by Randall Flagg.
+He’s been living in China for almost ten years.
 His youtube profile describes it as a story about a foreigner living in Shanghai and “information on the culture, living, working, coping and the social issues that come with the second largest economy in the world,” but Dude.
 Is.
 A. Character.
 “He’s alive.
 He’s alive!”

 On “China Ratchet” episode nine, a new born baby falls out of a pregnant woman as she’s wheeled down the hall…of a hospital…surrounded by nurses.
 A whistleblower jumps in front of a train, killing himself to protect his family.
 Several teenage girls go savage on another girl, and a BMW gets folded like aluminum between two cement trucks.
 It’s “oh fuck” shocking.
 Flagg gives informed critiques from his perspective and tells personal stories about almost everything: “How to get Chinese women…,” “Black people teaching in China, “You can’t turn a hoe into a housewife” and more.
 Brotha-man is unflinching, but this nigga go from “If your black or fat, don’t come to China,” to dancing in a gold jump suit to Hammer’s “Can’t Touch This.”